shabbyrobe/phphll/README.rst

 - No guarantees of thread safety are currently made - Redis itself is designed to be run in a single process environment.
 Assume unsafe until demonstrated otherwise.

-- This extension has been tested using PHP 7.1 on a 64-bit machine.
-YMMV - please let me know if there are any failing or any missing tests.
+- This extension has been tested using PHP 7.0, 7.1 and 7.2 on a 64-bit machine.
+YMMV -
+  please let me know if there are any failing or any missing tests.

 - Dumping and loading methods are provided, but if the internal structure of the HyperLogLog representation changes in any backwards incompatible way, no guarantees are